Archerfield Second World War Igloos Complex: Second World War Construction Work at Archerfield

 In June 1941, it was reported that contracts for 49 buildings at Archerfield for the RAAF had been accepted by Senator Harry Foll, Minister for the Interior.
 These buildings were constructed by contractor H Trelour and were located at the southeast of the aerodrome at the corner of Mortimer and Beatty Roads.
 The RAAF 23rd Squadron was based at Archerfield from 30 August 1939 to 6 May 1942, while the RAAF airfield at Amberley was under construction.

 On 1 July 1942 the RAAF closed down its Station and Archerfield was then given over entirely to the U.S. operations in July 1942, in concert with the ongoing civil aviation operations and the well established repair and maintenance facilities.
 Under U.S. Lt.
 General George Kenney, a Central Command Base for the 5th Airforce was established.
 Planes flown in and out of Archerfield by the U.S. Air Force included B-17 Flying Fortresses, Liberators, Kittyhawks, Dakotas, and B-26 Marauders.
 The embryo U.S. camp, named "Camp Muckley", was developed to the southeast of the Archerfield Aerodrome.

-The construction of anti-aircraft gun emplacements at Archerfield was proposed in July 1941, however following the bombing of Pearl Harbour in December 1941, the excavation of slit trenches and air-raid shelter construction proceeded swiftly.
+The construction of anti-aircraft gun emplacements at Archerfield was proposed in July 1941, however following the bombing of Pearl Harbor in December 1941, the excavation of slit trenches and air-raid shelter construction proceeded swiftly.
 While Amberley had paved runways, Archerfield still had grass runways.
 Initially Archerfield was too small, and the runway too short.
 Extensions to the landing area to the northeastern corner were approved in March 1942 which involved severing Boundary Road, and the existing Queensland Aero Club buildings fronting Boundary Road were moved.
 March 1942 saw the strengthening of anti-aircraft defences in Brisbane at Archerfield and Eagle Farm, and other locations.
 Camouflage work at Archerfield was underway from April 1942.

 In 1943, a site on nearby Kerry Road was chosen for the erection of 5 large span nailed timber arch igloos.
 The five Kerry Road igloos were constructed on this site by the Allied Works Council for the Department of Aircraft Production in 1943–44.
 The igloos were situated near the Archerfield Aerodrome but separated by Beatty Road.
 A taxiway between the aerodrome and the igloos allowed the structures to be used for the servicing and repair of military aircraft.
 Four of these igloos were used as hangars and the fifth as a store.